polarbeargo/Intel-Edge-AI-Scholarship-Foundation-Course-Nanodegree-Program-Show-Case-Group-Project/README.md

 TODO
 ![][image5]
 ## Future Work
 In this project, we successfully perform statistics inference detected objects on the video stream to inform traffic status in real-time.
-The next step we will implement the part to detect car accident through surveillance camera systems and throw alert in real-time inform the need of to mitigation traffic route can be applicable in every city.
+The next step we will implement the part to detect car accident through surveillance camera systems and throw alert in real-time inform the need of to mitigation traffic route can be applicable in every city globally.

 # References